NixOS/rfcs/rfcs/0145-doc-strings.md

 - How can a tool keep the connection from where a docstring was defined and where the attribute was exposed (lib/default. nix exposes mapAttrs which is defined at lib/attrsets. nix)
   - There are more complicated things.

 -> Answer: A Tool might be able to keep track of a percentage of expressions, and sometimes it may be very hard or impossible.
-For that case, the doc-string can offer a dedicated Keyword to override the scope.
+For that case, the doc-comment can offer a dedicated Keyword to override the scope.

 e.g.

-The following is an idea for a problem that will arise if tools try to track doc-strings' positions and the location in the nixpkgs tree.
+The following is an idea for a problem that will arise if tools try to track doc-comments' positions and the location in the nixpkgs tree.
 (Although this problem is not nixpkgs specific)

 ```nix
 #| This file is called somewhere that cannot be automatically tracked/is impossible to analyze statically.